International-Data-Spaces-Association/IDSA-Rulebook/CONTRIBUTING.md

 The pre-defined [labels](#labels) improve the understanding of your intentions and help to follow the scope of your changes.

-**Bug Report**: As mentioned above, bug reports should be submitted as an issue.
-To give others the chance to reproduce the error in order to find a solution as quickly as possible, the report should at least include the following information:
-* Description: What did you expect and what happened instead?
-* Steps to reproduce (system specs included)
-* Relevant logs and/or media (optional): e.g. an image

 ## Labels

 The [labels](https://github.com/International-Data-Spaces-Association/idsa/labels) are listed at the [issues](https://github.com/International-Data-Spaces-Association/idsa/issues).